-“This car” was his pride and joy -- a cherry red 1977 Porsche 911 Targa.
+“This car” was his pride and joy -- a cherry red 1976 Porsche 911S Targa.
 He bought it between marriages when Saturday Night Fever fever spread across America like a Biblical plague.
-The car, the coke, and the gold-braided necklace were the accoutrements of the rebirth of a single man in his late twenties.
+The car, the coke, and the gold-braided necklace were the accoutrements of a freshly-divorced man in his late twenties.

 “Did you know Crest is made by Procter & Gamble?” she asked me as if I kept abreast of which conglomerates manufactured the toiletries I didn’t even purchase in the first place.

 I later found out she saw something on television that accused Procter & Gamble of being a Satanic company.
-I’m almost positive she saw a segment about Satanism on the famously irresponsible Phil Donahue Show.)
+I’m almost positive her vigor was stirred up after watching a segment about Satanism on the highly irresponsible Phil Donahue Show.)

 When my stepmother associated Prince with Satan, that sold me on him.
 This was confirmation that he was as dangerous as I assumed he was, and there was something appealing about that.
 I was no Satan worshiper, but I was raised Catholic and all those masses and catechism classes seared the fear and intrigue of God and Satan in my conscience.